Use 0.0 as the volume for non-amino acids that may still be present in data and might otherwise cause problemsvol_dict = {"A" : 88.6,

 plt.show()

-Clear correlation, but seems we need to change the intercepts of each curve and make seperate predictions for each peptide charge state.
+Clear correlation, but seems we need to change the intercepts of each curve and make separate predictions for each peptide charge state.
 In addition to these observations it seems that higher charge states have higher errors.
 This likely influenced by a large part by the relation between higher charge states and longer peptides.
 These longer peptides can deviate more from each other in terms of structures (and CCS).
 Instead of spending more time on this, lets have a look at a more ML-based approach.

 Training a linear regression model for CCS prediction